 WPCS will use innovative experiential, hands-on curriculum in core subjects and link disciplines together into larger multidisciplinary projects.
 WPCS values play, exploration, imagination and unstructured outdoor activity.
 We will use natural environment and greater community as a tool for learning.
 See more here.

 Is there transportation?

 At this time there is not, charter schools only receive a per pupil allotment, they do not receive funds for facilities or transportation.
 We will facilitate carpool groups to help families that live near each other connect and set up some transportation solutions.

 How is WPCS held accountable to Maryland Educational Standards?

 Public charter schools are required to meet all state and federal education standards, just like traditional public schools.
 In addition, they are judged on how well they meet student achievement goals as defined by their charter contracts.
 WPCS has established rigorous academic, financial and managerial standards.

 Is there after care offered?

-Will there be programs offered for students with disabilities?
+Is there be programs offered for students with disabilities?

-While all types of learners benefit from the hands-on experiential teaching and learning model that WPCS will use, it is especially meaningful for students with disabilities to do rather than just hear or read.
+While all types of learners benefit from the hands-on experiential teaching and learning model that WPCS uses, it is especially meaningful for students with disabilities to do rather than just hear or read.
 Watershed Public Charter School is an all-inclusive public school and will operate according to federal, state, and district law to provide a quality education to every child.
 This means that all provisions of the Individuals with Disabilities Act (IDEA) will be followed such that every student with an Individualized Education Program (IEP) receives an education specific to and appropriate for their needs.
 WPCS will employ state credentialed special educators to deliver services who will plan and co-teach alongside general educators in order for all students to achieve full potential.
 Any related service offered at a BCPS school will also be available at WPCS.